10 Commandments of Business Blogging

 Whatever you do, you need passion, image by fatboyke

 What exactly is business blogging?
-To me, at least in this post, it applies to any blogging attempt that is motivated by the advance of any business or marketing endeavour.
-It may even apply to blogging for a cause what many green bloggers do.
+To me, at least in this post, it applies to any blogging attempt that is motivated by the advance of any business or marketing endeavor.
+It may even apply to blogging for a cause like many green bloggers do.

 Business blogging does not have to be blogging about business as some people apparently assume.
 This is not my understanding of the term.

 Business blogging might be done by an individual who is a freelancer like I am a freelance SEO consultant in Germany but to me it sounds more like the blogger is part of a larger business or a company.
 Also you have to differentiate: Business blogging is not necessarily corporate or problogging but might be one of the two or both.

 In the search industry bloggers Matt Cutts and Rand Fishkin are probably the best examples of business blogging I refer to.

 While Matt Cutts’ blog makes me stay away from it for several reasons it is along with Moz nonetheless a good example for blogging semi-privately for a business.
 It’s business blogging that is neither really private nor really corporate as there are many “real” Google corporate blogs.

 While business blogging is used very successfully not only in the search industry there seems to persist a large amount of uncertainty about the nature of it to the point of some spectacular failures of business blogs.